Distributed teams vary in geography, size, demography, and many other aspects.

-- Greet the teammates when you’re on, and say goodbye before heading home.
+- Greet the teammates when you are on, and say goodbye before heading home

 Simulate the work in the same office:

 - Opt for the video calls.
-Facial contact is not for just seeing each other, it’s also a powerful cognitive channel.
+Facial contact is not just about seeing each other, but also a powerful cognitive channel.

-- Questions asked in one-to-one chats are a priority and should be answered ASAP, as if someone came to your desk.
+- Questions asked in one-to-one chats are a priority and should be answered as soon as possible, as if someone came to your desk.

 - Questions asked in the group chats but with the personal mentions (e.g. @andrew) are as important as the above, while they also carry the information of some interest for the entire group.

 - Questions asked in the group chats with no personal mentions, or by e-mail, are no emergency, and can be answered later.